What is Electric Field, Electric Field Intensity, Electric Field Density

 It means if you bring test charge near to another positive charge +q then the line of force is directed outward. please refer the drawing.

-Learn More: What is Electric Circuit and Electronic Circuit
+Learn More: What is Free Electron and Basic Free Electron Concept?

 Here the line of force on the test charge is represented by the imaginary line of force and the force lines are starting from +ve charge and ending with –ve charge.